 The down payment is an upfront payment you make at the time of the purchase of the vehicle.
 You can also use a trade-in vehicle as a down payment.
 Your down payment is usually expressed in terms of a percentage of the total price.
 The larger your down payment is, the less you need to borrow.

 Terms and Conditions

 These are all of the other items that make up a car loan, including the loan term (normally stated in a number of months or years), insurance and registration requirements, loan payoff and resale terms, maintenance requirements, conditions regarding theft or accidents, and conditions of loan default and repossession.
 There may be other conditions as well, and it's important to read them over carefully and have a clear understanding of what they mean before signing on.

 The Car Loan Process

-Get a Co-Signer
+Get a Cosigner

-Peer to Peer Auto Loan
+Peer-to-Peer Auto Loan

-Can't find a co-signer to back you?
-Several peer-to-peer auto loan websites are available to help connect lenders and buyers.
-Your credit score will be run, and you will be slated "high risk" if you have a low or nonexistent score.
+Can't find a cosigner to back you?
+Peer-to-peer auto loan websites are available to help connect lenders and buyers.
+With peer-to-peer lending, instead of applying for a loan from a large corporation, you're seeking a loan from individual investors.
+After setting up a profile explaining why you need the loan, your credit score will be run, and you will be slated "high risk" if you have a low or nonexistent score.